 Once payment and all documentation are received by BNET, your application will be approved and you will be able to begin requesting credentials for your employees.

 About insurance requirements

-The municipality you participate in sets the requirements for organizations who wish to receive credentials in the CEAS program.
+The municipality you participate in sets the requirements for organizations that wish to receive credentials in the CEAS program.
 These requirements are enforced by BNET during the program application process.
-All program participants must be provide proof of general liability coverage and worker compensation insurance prior to being accepted into the program.
+All program participants must provide proof of general liability coverage and worker compensation insurance prior to being accepted into the program.
 Coverage amounts are determined by company size and access to credentials.
-Generally the more credentials you are eligible to receive the more insurance coverage is required.
+Generally, the more credentials you are eligible to receive the more insurance coverage is required.
 Section 5.2 of your Participation Agreement outline the coverage amounts necessary.

 About your invoice

 Your invoice represents the annual cost to participate in the CEAS program.
 Additional cards can be obtained at no additional cost as long as you remain withing the card allotments defined within your account.
 Invoices can be paid by check, credit card or via electronic funds transfer (ETF).
 If you choose to pay by ETF, contact BNET Customer Support for a transfer form to complete.

 Invoices are generated on an annual basis from the date your program application was approved.
 You will be automatically invoiced 60 days prior to your expiration date.

 If you need to add additional facilities to your account, which would increase your participation Tier, notify BNET Customer Support in advance of your annual renewal.